whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 Can you imagine a world without child sexual abuse?
 Not just a world with more women's self-defense classes, or stronger laws, or better ways of supporting victims.
 Can you imagine a world without _any_ child sexual abuse?

 This world is possible.
 Healthy cultures do not have child sexual abuse.
 When the Nootka first encountered Spanish conquistadors, they did not encounter any women.
 Instead, the Spanish "only brought men and young boys who got used as women whether they liked it or not."[xxx-daughters of copper woman|p71] Even in their first interaction with Europeans centuries ago, the Nootka noticed regular child rape that remains so common in unhealthy cultures to this day.
-After a period of uneasy interactions, the Spaniards kidnapped, raped, and murdered two young Nootka girls.
+After a period of uneasy interactions, the Spaniards kidnapped, raped, and murdered two young Nootka girls.[xxx-daughters of copper woman|p73-74]

 The Nootkas' response showed me that they had never experienced child sexual assault until encountering an unhealthy culture: